Kiresorg/intermediate_javascript/outline.md

 > Local Storage is available on a "per-origin" basis - that is, all pages from a single origin can access the stored data

-> While the Web Storage API actually provides two ojects for our use, we will be exploring only one: the ```window.localStorage``` object, which stores data with no expiration data
+> While the Web Storage API actually provides two ojects for our use, we will be exploring only one: the ```window.localStorage``` object, which stores data with no expiration date
->> THe other, ```window.sessionStorage```, only allows data storage for the length of a session
+>> The other, ```window.sessionStorage```, only allows data storage for the length of a session

 Setting and retrieving data from Local Storage is pretty simple: